kyma-project/kyma/docs/02-get-started/01-quick-install.md

 ## Related links

 - To see the list of all available Kyma modules, go to [Kyma modules](../06-modules/README.md).
-- To learn how to [uinstall and upgrade Kyma with a module](./08-uninstall-upgrade-kyma-module.md).
+- To learn how to [uninstall and upgrade Kyma with a module](./08-uninstall-upgrade-kyma-module.md).